kevinfair1/My-Guitar-Shop/README.md

 Create a shipping department.
 Put an application together that will:
- Screen shows all orders that have been shipped.
-30 percent  Screen shows all orders that have not been shipped.
-30 percent o Allow selection of an order to ship from this list 20 percent o Print out shipping document to include: 20 percent
+1. Screen shows all orders that have been shipped.
+30 percent

+2. Screen shows all orders that have not been shipped.
+30 percent

+3. Allow selection of an order to ship from this list 20 percent

+4. Print out shipping document to include: 20 percent

- Order number, Customer, Ship to, all items and quantities EXTRA CREDIT 5 points to final grade
+--- Order number, Customer, Ship to, all items and quantities

+EXTRA CREDIT 5 points to final grade
 To be deposited in Extra credit DropBox
 2 points of the 5

 Keep track of inventory –

 We need actual inventory and we also need to know pending shipments (customer has paid but item has not been shipped) .
 A message needs to be sent to the order screen if a customer is ordering a quantity of an item that will bring the inventory below zero.
 This includes the pending shipments.
 A shipped item from the Second Part will deplete the actual inventory and pending orders.
 A successful payment from the first part will increase the pending orders.

 3 points of the 5

-Put this application on a web server other than the local server Something to think about
+Put this application on a web server other than the local server

+Something to think about
 To finish the cycle - You may want to think about ordering the product and increasing inventory levels.